jasonhemann/21SP-CS2800/_hw/intro-and-setup.md

   - Set up the technology we will use for this course.
   - Begin to explore programming in ACL2s.
+  - Prepare for the second half of your homework assignment.

+## After you complete these steps, proceed to the next part of this assignment.

+   Find the next part of your assignment [here]({{ site.baseurl}}/assets/code/hw1.lisp).

 ## Technology Setup and Installation